TaylanUB/scheme-bytestructures/README.md

     (bytestructure-descriptor-size crazy-descriptor)
     ;;; error

-    (bytestructure-descriptor-size bv offset crazy-descriptor)
+    (bytestructure-descriptor-size bytevector offset crazy-descriptor)
     => whatever

 The "simple" type
 -----------------

-The module comes with the type "simple," which can fulfill all needs of "non-compound" descriptors -- those whose sole purpose is to convert between Scheme objects and byte-sequences.
+The library comes with the type "simple," which can fulfill all needs of "non-compound" descriptors -- those whose sole purpose is to convert between Scheme objects and byte-sequences.
 Its instances are created with a constant size, a bytevector-ref procedure, and a bytevector-set procedure.
-E.g. the following is the definition of `uint8`, in r7/uint8.scm:
+E.g. the following is a definition for `uint8`:

     (define uint8
       (make-bytestructure-descriptor